 80 leading representatives from the fields of politics, science and business visited AIDAprima in Rotterdam on January 26, as part of the international trade conference “Making LNG Happen: Combining Forces for Sustainable Shipping."

-The guests included Dirk Brengelmann, Ambassador of the Federal Republic of Germany in the Netherlands and his Norwegian colleague Martin Sørby.
+The guests included Dirk Brengelmann, Ambassador of the Federal Republic of Germany in the Netherlands and his Norwegian colleague Martin Sorby.

 On board of the first cruise ship in the world that uses a dual-fuel engine to produce its energy from low-emission liquefied gas (LNG) while docked at port, leading LNG experts from Germany, Norway and the Netherlands informed themselves about the practical experiences of AIDA Cruises with the use of LNG.

 After the first successful test run for the LNG supply of AIDAprima in Hamburg on May 7, 2016, the cruise ship is successfully being provided with LNG while docked at all ports on its route – Hamburg, Rotterdam, Le Havre, Southampton and Zeebrugge.
-This is a significant contribution to environmental protection, since an AIDA ship spends about 40 percent of its operating time in a port.
-Compared to using conventional marine diesel with 0.1 percent sulfur content, emissions are considerably reduced even further by using LNG.
+This is a significant contribution to environmental protection, since an AIDA ship spends about 40% of its operating time in a port.
+Compared to using conventional marine diesel with 0.1% sulfur content, emissions are considerably reduced even further by using LNG.
 Sulfur oxides and soot particles can be prevented completely.
-Nitrogen oxide emission is reduced by up to 80 percent and CO2 emissions are lowered by 20 percent.
+Nitrogen oxide emission is reduced by up to 80% and CO2 emissions are lowered by 20%.

 AIDA Cruises invested in the research and testing of applications to use LNG in cruise ships early on.
-We collaborated on the LNG hybrid barge together with Becker Marine Systems in 2013 to develop and launch an innovative and flexible solution for providing environmentally friendly energy to the ships using liquefied gas while they are moored in the Hamburg harbor.
-Since May 30, 2015, AIDAsol has been supplied with low-emission power from liquefied gas (LNG) at the Hafencity Cruise Terminal; in 2016 alone this included 16 arrivals.
+The company collaborated on the LNG hybrid barge together with Becker Marine Systems in 2013 to develop and launch an innovative and flexible solution for providing environmentally friendly energy to the ships using LNG while moored in Hamburg harbor.
+Since May 30, 2015, AIDAsol has been supplied with low-emission power from LNG at Hafencity Cruise Terminal; in 2016 alone this included 16 arrivals.

-The ships in the AIDA fleet only use 3 liters of fuel on average per person on board for a 100-kilometer trip.
-This was already confirmed by experts at DNV GL in an independent study in 2012.
-Thanks to the use of state-of-the-art, energy-efficient environmental technologies and the economical handling of resources, additional progress was made in 2016.
-For example, nine percent less energy was used per person on board than in 2012.
-During the same time period, the water consumption per person on board dropped by 7.2 percent and the emission of carbon dioxide by 7.7 percent.
+AIDA ships only use 3 liters of fuel on average per person on board for a 100-km trip.
+This was confirmed by experts at DNV GL in an independent study in 2012.
+Thanks to the use of new-generation, energy-efficient environmental technologies and the economical handling of resources, additional progress was made in 2016.
+For example, 9% less energy was used per person on board than in 2012.
+During the same time period, the water consumption per person on board dropped by 7.2% and the emission of carbon dioxide by 7.7%.